winnieyang89/personal_website1/content/authors/admin/_index.md

     url:

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio:

 # Interests to show in About widget
-interests:
+#interests:
-  - Marriage and Family
+  #- Marriage and Family
-  - Sex, Gender and Sexuality
+  #- Sex, Gender and Sexuality
-  - Social Stratification
+  #- Social Stratification
-  - Mixed-Methods
+  #- Mixed-Methods

 # Education to show in About widget
 education: